-Council will consider applications for financial assistance at the ordinary meeting in each of the following months, unless determined otherwise:
+Council will consider applications for financial assistance at the ordinary meeting in each of the following months only:

 - February - August

 Prior to these meeting dates Council will make a public call for applications for financial assistance.
 Financial assistance applications must be made on a form prescribed by Council.